SamuelWiqvist/SamuelWiqvist.github.io/index.md

 title: "Hello!"
 ---

 Welcome to my site!
-I have a Ph.D. in mathematical statistics at Lund University, Sweden, and I now work as a data scientist at Danske Bank in the Fraud Machine Learning, Data & Analytics team.
+I have a Ph.D. in mathematical statistics from Lund University, Sweden, and I now work as a data scientist at Danske Bank in the Fraud Machine Learning, Data & Analytics team.

 ## About me